DomDevs2000/ECommerce-Microservice/README.md

 ## What Did I Learn
-Creating this project I learnt a lot about microservices architecture, connecting each service using API gateways and inter-service communication using service discovery and registry as well as implementing inter-service fault tolerance.
+I learnt a lot about microservices architecture, connecting each service using API gateways and inter-service communication using service discovery and registry as well as implementing inter-service fault tolerance.
 In addition to this, I have learnt a lot about how Kafka and event-driven architecture works.
+I have also deepened my object-oriented programming skills by implementing consistent DTO and MVC design patterns.
+I believe microservices are great, however, should be created once a project is already built as a monolithic and when needed to scale further, slowly migrate to microservices, instead of creating the entire project as a microservice from the start.

 # Services In Action